Element X: A Strategic Redesign for Secure Messaging

 Creating a new design language

-We created a holistic, scalable design system built for clarity, performance, and craft.
-It redefined core foundations—like typography, colour, and iconography—while introducing modular components and tokens that worked seamlessly across iOS, Android, and web.
+I paired with our the design systems designer to create a holistic, scalable design system.
+It redefined core foundations like typography, colour, and iconography, while introducing modular components and tokens that worked seamlessly across iOS, Android, and web.
 This became the visual and functional backbone of Element X and all design moving forward.

 Collaborate closely with product and engineering